 We now study the impact of the Cool-Cache on performance.
-Figure 10 shows the memory performance, i.e, the cycles spent on memory instructions (values are normalized to a scale of 0-1).
-There are four stacked bars for each application.
-The leftmost bar corresponds to a hardware cache the bottom bar is the time spent on hits, the upper bar is that spent on misses.
-The next three bars are for Cool-Caches of size 32kb and line sizes of 1024b, 256b, and 64b, respectively.
+Figure 11 shows the memory performance, i.e., the cycles spent on memory instructions.
+The values have been normalized to a scale of 0-1, where 1 represents the hardware cache performance.
+There are 3 stacked bars for each application - for a 32K Cool-Cache with line sizes of 1024b, 256b, and 64b, respectively.
 Each bar has several components.
 Starting from the bottom, they are: time spent on scratchpad accesses, on correctly predicted hotline accesses, hotline mispredictions that hit the cache TLB, TLB mispredictions that hit the cache, and cache misses.
 Since the Cool-Cache is reconfigurable, the line that gives the best performance can be chosen.
 The worst performer is pegwit, for which the memory instructions take double the time taken on a hardware cache.
-Note though that these performance numbers are based on cycle counts and not time - as already mentioned, the simpler access mechanism in Cool-Cache as compared to a hardware cache, can lead to shorter cycle times.
+Note though that these performance numbers are based on cycle counts and not time, the simpler access mechanism in Cool-Cache as compared to a hardware cache, can lead to shorter cycle times.